newjersey/innovation.nj.gov/content/_projects/ui-application-redesign.md

 menu-group: Resident Experience Initiative
 ---

-OOI helped modernize the NJ Department of Labor's [Unemployment Insurance application](https://www.myunemployment.nj.gov/before/about/howtoapply/applyonline.shtml), making it easier for New Jerseyans to apply for unemployment benefits and streamlining back-end processes.
+OOI helped modernize the NJ State Department of Labor's [Unemployment Insurance application](https://www.myunemployment.nj.gov/before/about/howtoapply/applyonline.shtml), making it easier for New Jerseyans to apply for unemployment benefits and streamlining back-end processes.
 The legacy weekly certification site has been replaced with a new, simplified site that allows workers to apply for benefits from their phones.
-This ongoing work is part of the Resident Experience initiative.
+This ongoing work is part of the [Resident Experience Initiative]({{ site.baseurl }}/content/projects/resident-experience-initiative.html).

 ### Challenge